 As in other examples, we consider data from Missouri’s Pick4.
-Although there is a total of four machines in this lottery, we are focused on the first one.
-Since the Pick4 is a “numbers game” or “digit game”, each machine has ten balls numbered from 0-9 and only one ball is selected in each drawing.
+Although there are a total of four machines in this lottery, we are focused on the first one.
+Since the Pick4 is a “numbers game” or “digit game,” each machine has ten balls numbered from 0-9 and only one ball is selected in each drawing.

-Similar to frequency analysis, we calculate the observed frequency of transitioning from one ball to another by counting the number of times that the transition has occurred and dividing by the number of times that the first ball in the pair was drawn.
+Similar to frequency analysis, we calculate the observed frequency of transitioning from one ball to another by counting the number of times that the transition has occurred divided by the number of times that the first ball in the pair was drawn.
 An important point is that the number we are dividing by is different for each row.
-This complicates our ability to apply frequency analysis directly to a transition matrix, so we simply color transitions which are more frequent that expected green and transitions which are less frequent as red.
-In this situation the expected probability is 10%.
+This complicates our ability to apply frequency analysis directly to a transition matrix, so we simply color transitions that are more frequent than expected green and transitions which are less frequent as red.
+In this situation, the expected probability is 10%.

 The most immediate way to use the transition matrix is to make wagers based on the last drawing.
 For example, if ball 4 had been drawn from Machine 1, one might pick ball 6 for the next drawing because this transition has occurred 21.62% of the time.